A timeline of Charlie Kirk's assassination and the arrest of a suspect

 OREM, Utah.
-(AP) — The 22-year-old man accused of assassinating Charlie Kirk during an event at Utah Valley University has been charged with murder, prosecutors announced Tuesday.
+(AP) — The 22-year-old man accused of assassinating Charlie Kirk during an event at Utah Valley University has been charged with capital murder, prosecutors announced, saying they will seek the death penalty.

-Evidence presented by prosecutors when announcing charges against Tyler Robinson included an alleged text message confession to his partner and a note left beforehand saying he had the opportunity to kill Kirk “and I’m going to take it.”
+Evidence presented by prosecutors on Tuesday when announcing charges against Tyler Robinson included an alleged text-message confession to his partner and a note left beforehand saying he had the opportunity to kill Kirk “and I’m going to take it.”
 DNA on the trigger of the rifle used to kill Kirk also was matched to Robinson, according to Utah County Attorney Jeff Gray.

-During a brief court hearing, a judge said he would appoint an attorney to represent Robinson.
+A message was left Wednesday with the county’s public defender office.
+Robinson’s family has declined to comment to The Associated Press since his arrest.

 Kirk, the CEO and co-founder of the conservative youth organization Turning Point USA, was a top podcaster and ally of President Donald Trump.
 He led an effort to remake the Republican Party’s get-out-the-vote effort in the 2024 election.